 OTHER D-MAJOR DOUBTS

 Haydn’s D-major concerto is a strange one indeed.
 Written in 1783, it just seems both too romantic, and too virtuosic to fit in with Haydn’s other compositions.
-From a cello-technique point of view, this concerto is just so much more virtuosic than anything that comes before it, especially by Haydn but even by other “cellist-composers”.
-In fact, in many ways this concerto is our cellistic equivalent of the Beethoven Violin Concerto, which was written 23 years later.
-Both are full of scales, arpeggios, and a huge variety of their rhythmic and melodic permutations.
+From a cello-technique point of view, this concerto is just so much more virtuosic and high-register than anything that comes before it, especially by Haydn but even by other “cellist-composers” with the exception perhaps of Boccherini (1743-1805).
+Apart from the very high register, this concerto is in many ways our cellistic equivalent of the Beethoven Violin Concerto, which was written 23 years later.
+Both are full of scales and arpeggios, treated with a huge variety of rhythmic and melodic permutations.

 The urtext score of this concerto raises many problems typical to urtext of which the most significant is: what do we do about the “obvious” note errors?
 Every player will need to decide whether to trust their own common sense, ears and musical taste, or whether to just do what the score says (see “Freedom or Obedience” and “Fascism in Music“).
 If we are willing to be brave, not only can we correct the several apparently erroneous notes: we can even add a few new ones (to “improve” the piece), and remove some others (to make it more playable).